dambergn-codefellows/snakes-cafe/README.md

 - On start you can now type breakfast or dinner to select which menue to use.
 - (BUGG): parsed csv menue does not have intigers, need to fix.
 - Fixed CSV parser to accomidate int and float values.
+- Menu now defaults to dinner if nothing is selected.

 ### 2018-08-15
 - Got test file linked and working properly.